vsphere-tmm/Supervisor-Services/README.md

 # vSphere Service Catalog

-Discover current vSphere Services offered to support Modern Applications on vSphere with Tanzu.
+Discover current vSphere Services offered to support modern applications on vSphere with Tanzu.
 New Service will be added overtime with the goal to continue to empower your DevOps communities.

 *Supervisor Service are only avalaible with Supervisor Cluster enabled using NSX-T*
   </br>
   </br>

-## Object Stores:
+## Object Storage:

   </br>
   </br>